State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

 \subsection{Informational Requirements}

-A total of six IRs are identified encompassing the \textit{physical entities} to be maintained, the \textit{reference values} that gauge the entity states, the \textit{operational context} within which the entities function, the \textit{performance metrics} used to quantify the health and performance of the entities, the \textit{historical data} used for diagnostics and prognostics, and the \textit{faults} that can occur within these physical entities.
-Each IR plays a unique, yet interrelated, role in the overall functioning and efficacy of PMx systems.
-The following sections delve into each of these IRs, outlining and contextualizing their specific features, importance, and implementation within the aviation and HVAC domains as discussed in Section \ref{sec:Section4-A-3}.
+A total of six IRs are identified, covering the physical entities to be maintained, the reference values that gauge their states, the operational context in which these entities function, the performance metrics used to quantify their health and performance, the historical data used for diagnostics and prognostics, and the potential faults within these physical entities.
+Each IR plays a unique, yet interconnected, role in the overall functioning and effectiveness of PMx systems.
+The following sections explore each of these IRs, detailing and contextualizing their specific features, importance, and implementation within the aviation and HVAC domains, as discussed in Section~\ref{sec:Section4-A-3}.

+To ensure our standardization efforts have broad applicability across various PMx solutions, all IRs are derived from a general PMx context rather than exclusively from a DT-enabled PMx perspective.
+However, for readers specifically interested in how each requirement is represented or realized within DT-enabled PMx systems, we provide relevant references at the end of each requirement's discussion.
+For a more detailed analysis of the relationship between IRs for PMx tasks and DTs (e.g., models, environments), we conducted a comprehensive synthesis in a previous work~\cite{ma2024stateoftheart}.